Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

                                     - You can assign a public ip after selecting network interface and then selecting ip configuration under setting.
 Click associate and then create a new ip address
                                     - Then you can RDP to the VM.
 After logging in you will see `Azure migrate appliance congiguration manager` file on the desktop
                         - **clean-up**: Next navigate to Recovery services vault resource and select replicated items under protected items from the left pannel, click migrate and click **test failover cleanup**
+                            - Next you can clean up the resources: navigate to the recovery servives valut resource, under replicated items, right click the 'migrate' and select **disable replication** select a reason.
+Once done, on refresh, you will no longer see the replication.
+                            -